Ba-Charaf/mindguard/INSTALLATION.md

 4. **Pin the Extension (Optional)**
    - Click the puzzle piece icon in Chrome's toolbar
-   - Find "Zenitsu - Focus Blocker"
+   - Find "MindGuard - Focus Blocker"
    - Click the pin icon to keep it visible

 ## First Use

-1. Click the Zenitsu extension icon in your toolbar
+1. Click the MindGuard extension icon in your toolbar
 2. Add your first distracting website:
    - **Domain**: Enter without `http://` or `www.` (e.g., `reddit.com`)
    - **Path** (optional): Specify a path if you want to block only part of the site (e.g., `/r/all`)